Cape Verde: Science and technology

+Cape Verde has a high rate of Internet penetration and a growing mobile phone market.
+The government has invested in improving ICT infrastructure and has created a number of initiatives to promote the development of the digital economy.
+The digital economy has the potential to create jobs, boost economic growth, and improve the quality of life.

 Crime

-Theft and burglary are common in Cape Verde, especially in crowded environments such as marketplaces, festivals, and celebrations.
+Theft and burglary are common, especially in crowded environments such as marketplaces, festivals, and celebrations.
 Often the perpetrators of these crimes are gangs of street children.
 Murders are concentrated in the major population centres of Praia and Mindelo.

 Culture

-The culture of Cape Verde is characterized by a mixture of African and European elements.
-This is not a sum of two cultures living side by side, but a new culture resulting from an exchange that began in the 15th century.
+The culture of Cape Verde is characterised by a mixture of African and European elements, while the language and religion are of European origin, several other aspects as dance and music are a unique blend of the cultural heritage of the two different continents.

-Cape Verdean social and cultural patterns are unique.
 Football games and church activities are typical sources of social interaction and entertainment.
-The traditional walk around the praça (town square) to meet friends is practised regularly in Cape Verde towns.
+The traditional walk around the praça (town square) to meet friends is practised regularly in Cape Verdean towns.

 Media

 In towns with electricity, television is available on three channels; one state-owned (RTC – TCV) and three foreign-owned: RTI Cabo Verde launched by the Portuguese-based RTI in 2005; Record Cabo Verde, launched by the Brazilian-based Rede Record on 31 March 2007; and as of 2016, TV CPLP.
 Premium channels available include the Cape Verdean versions of Boom TV and Zap Cabo Verde, two channels owned by Brazil's Record.
 Other premium channels are available in Cape Verde, especially satellite network channels which are common in hotels and villas, though availability is otherwise limited.
 One such channel is RDP África, the African version of the Portuguese radio station RDP.

-As of early 2023, about 99% of the Cape Verdean population own an active cellular phone, 70% have access to the Internet, 11% own a landline telephone, and 2% subscribe to local cable TV.
-In 2003, Cape Verde had 71,700 main line telephones with an additional 53,300 cellular phones in use throughout the country.
+As of early 2023, about 99% of the population own an active cellular phone, 70% have access to the Internet, 11% own a landline telephone, and 2% subscribe to local cable TV.

-In 2004, there were seven radio stations, six independent and one state-owned.
+In 2004, there were seven radio stations: six independent and one state-owned.
 The media is operated by the Cape-Verdean News Agency (secondarily as Inforpress).
 Nationwide radio stations include RCV, RCV+, Radio Kriola, and the religious station Radio Nova.
 Local radio stations include Rádio Praia, the first radio station in Cape Verde; Praia FM, the first FM station in the nation; Rádio Barlavento, Rádio Clube do Mindelo and Radio Morabeza in Mindelo.